Sunday, November 7, 2010

 Goodbye, New Zealand.

 Well, I guess this is it?
 I'm beginning my (very long) journey home tomorrow.
-I really can't believe how fast this semester has gone.
-A few days after my Wellington trip, I started studying for my 2 finals (in Monetary & Macroeconomics, and Environmental & Natural Resource Economics).
-I prepared extensively for both of them (as you'd be able to tell by looking at my 50+ pages of self-made study guide-age), so hopefully my grades will reflect that.
-During one of my finals, I included illustrations of fish on a question involving marine resources, as well as the gem of a metaphor "I mean, it's not like you can walk up to a chipmunk and ask him if his medical costs have increased due to pollution from factory X" when discussing non-market valuation methods.
+I cannot believe how fast this semester has gone.
+A few days after my Wellington trip, I began studying for my two finals (in Monetary and Macroeconomics, and Environmental and Natural Resource Economics).
+I prepared extensively for both of them (as you'd be able to tell by looking at my self-made, 50+ page study guide), so hopefully my grades will reflect that.

-During my study break two notable occasions passed.
+During my study break, two notable occasions passed.
 I "celebrated" my 21st birthday on October 26 with two Hell personal cheese pizza's (Hell is to New Zealand as Pizza Hut is to the United States) and a mini Lord of the Rings marathon.
-I also handed in essays for two friends in Student Village who both chose traveling over studying (which may have been the better decision).
-Someone did wish me a Happy Birthday in Maori (Harihuritau kia koe) though, and an English student named Genevieve sang me the Happy Birthday song.
-Sadly, no alcohol was consumed that night, at least not by me.
-Halloween also came and went during my study break.
-I think I may have watched Scream 3 (?)
-Way to celebrate, huh?
+That day, someone wished me a "Happy Birthday" in Maori (Harihuritau kia koe) and an English student named Genevieve sang me the Happy Birthday song.
+However, no alcohol was consumed that night, at least not by me.
+Halloween also passed during my study break.

 My final week at Waikato was a busy one.
 I saved all my laundry/packing/room cleaning until after my finals, so I had just two days to get everything done.
 Sadly, I also had to say goodbye to (and hug) a lot of people.
 My Kiwi friend and bloc mate Josh and I jokingly made plans to meet up in Vegas in 20 years.
 Because New Zealand is so far away, it's unlikely that I will see most of my fellow students again (apart from the Americans).